10 Must-Try Argentinian Desserts

 9. Don Pedro Cup

-It is a delicious dessert, but not suitable for children.
+It is a delicious dessert, but for obvious reasons, not suitable for children.

-And we leave the best for last: our emblem cake, which was chosen as the best dessert in the world in 2020 by Taste Atlas, which tracks and rewards the best in local ingredients, typical foods and specialized restaurants.
+And we leave the best for last: chocotorta is practically our national cake.
+It’s also recognized beyond Argentina’s borders, having been named as the best dessert in the world in 2020 by Taste Atlas, which tracks and rewards the best in local ingredients, typical foods and specialized restaurants.

 A well-known brand of cookies made it famous by describing the recipe step-by-step on packaging and, from there, it rose to fame.
-Layers of chocolate chip cookies, cream cheese, and, of course, dulce de leche, joined by any and all toppings imaginable.
+Layers of chocolate chip cookies, cream cheese, and, of course, dulce de leche, all finished off with any toppings imaginable.
 There are those who add strawberries or bananas, those who put ice cream on top, those who decorate it with whipped cream and those who put grated chocolate or meringue on top of the cake.

-Definitely, when in Argentina, you should try the tasty treats on this list of Argentinian desserts!
+Definitely, when in Argentina, you should sample all the tasty treats on this list of Argentinian desserts!

 Related: 15 Most Popular Argentinian Foods